ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/toh-pt4.md

 `HeroService.getHeroes()` must have an *asynchronous signature* of some kind.

-In this tutorial, `HeroService.getHeroes()` returns an `Observable` so that it can use the Angular `HttpClient.get` method to fetch the heroes and have [`HttpClient.get()`](guide/http) return an `Observable`.
+In this tutorial, `HeroService.getHeroes()` returns an `Observable` so that it can use the Angular Classic`HttpClient.get` method to fetch the heroes and have [`HttpClient.get()`](guide/http) return an `Observable`.

 ### Observable `HeroService`